openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 1) Create an 'Amazon Account' thing
 2) open the url YOUR_OPENHAB/amazonechocontrol in your browser (e.g. http://openhab:8080/amazonechocontrol/), click the link for your account thing and login.
 3) You should see now a message that the login was successful
+4) If you encounter redirect/page refresh issues, enable two-factor authentication (2FA) on your Amazon account.

 ## Discovery